 Together with the therapist one undertakes this search for inner truth and connectedness.
 The journey of self-discovery gradually opens up the pattern of one’s deeper life.
 The connection to this deeper life grows slowly, like a tree, for only swamp plants shoot up overnight.

 We take special note of our dreams and their messages, for they assist us in restoring the connection to our deep symbolical life.
-Creative work can be an indispensable tool in the process of individuation, assisting the therapeutic relationship.
+Creative work can be an indispensable tool in this process of inner growth, assisting the therapeutic relationship.

 My approach is based on my own experience with creative play and the unfolding of the creative process in my own life.
 I have always found inspiration in Jung’s work and continue to learn from it.

-Creativity is the life-force itself, and the whole process of individuation is aimed at the restoration of the relationship to that central creative force at the core of one’s being.
+Creativity is the life-force itself, and the process of inner growth is aimed at the restoration of the relationship to that central creative force at the core of one’s being.

-The work that we do in the analytical relationship aims at freeing trapped energy.
 Developing a conscious relationship to one’s creative work does not mean analysing it intellectually, but learning to relate to the world of images in a meaningful way.
-A conscious relationship with creative work has the ability to nourish, support and contain the personality.
+A conscious relationship to one’s creative work has the ability to nourish, support and contain the personality.